folding/the-war-years/README.md

 # A game to learn gamemaker studio 2.3

 We don't know where this is going. but currently it has a top-down perspective and shooty lasers.
+The walls can be destoyed now too.

 # obadguys
 ## have states